sekika/kaidoku/docs/index.md

 ## [](#document)Document

 Kaidoku is a program in development.
-Complete document is not available yet.
-Here document is written little by little.
+Document is not complete and what is written is likely to change, but here it is.

 - [Rule of sudoku](rule)
 - [How to install and get started](install)